Sebastião José de Carvalho e Melo, 1st Marquis of Pombal: Pombaline Reforms

-The Pombaline Reforms were a series of reforms intended to make Portugal an economically self-sufficient and commercially strong nation, by means of expanding Brazilian territory, streamlining the administration of colonial Brazil, and fiscal and economic reforms both in the colony and in Portugal.
+The Pombaline Reforms were a series of reforms intended to make Portugal economically self-sufficient by means of expanding Brazilian territory, streamlining the administration of colonial Brazil, and fiscal and economic reforms both in the colony and in Portugal.
+However, these encountered difficulties and ultimately failed in modernizing both the Portuguese and the Brazilian economies.

 During the Age of Enlightenment Portugal was considered small and unprogressive.
 It was a country of three million people in 1750.
 The economy of Portugal before the reforms was a relatively stable one, though it had become dependent on colonial Brazil for much of its economic support, and England for much of its manufacturing support, based on the Methuen Treaty of 1703.
 Even exports from Portugal went mostly through expatriate merchants like the English port wine shippers and French businessmen like Jácome Ratton, whose memoirs are scathing about the efficiency of his Portuguese counterparts.

 The need to grow a manufacturing sector in Portugal was made more imperative by the excessive spending of the Portuguese crown, the 1755 Lisbon earthquake, the expenditures on wars with Spain for South American territories, and the exhaustion of gold mines and diamond mines in Brazil.

 His greatest reforms were, however, economic and financial, with the creation of several companies and guilds to regulate every commercial activity.
 He created the Douro Wine Company which demarcated the Douro wine region for production of Port, to ensure the wine's quality; his was the second attempt to control wine quality and production in Europe, after the Tokaj region of Hungary.
 He ruled with a heavy hand, imposing strict laws upon all classes of Portuguese society, from the high nobility to the poorest working class, and via his widespread review of the country's tax system.
-These reforms gained him enemies in the upper classes, especially among the high nobility, who despised him as a social upstart.
+These reforms gained him enemies in the upper classes, especially among the high nobility, who despised him as a social upstart; but also from the common people who saw the centralization and control of the wine production as harmful to their own businesses.
+After the Company was established in the city of Porto, several riots began in the city against Pombal's reforms.
+The rioteers even managed to barge their way inside the Company's headquarters and take the Director of the Company as a hostage.
+The riots were eventually calmed but Pombal's brutality was once more shown when he ordered the main rioteers to be executed and their bodies displayed above Porto's medieval gates.
+After a few months of not being allowed to take the bodies down, the Bishop of Porto had to officially ask the king to allow the bodies to be put to rest.